viamryl/Timas-Monitoring-Piping-V5/README.md

 ## Ownership
 TIMAS SUPLINDO
 Developed by [Auvi.
 A.](https://www.linkedin.com/in/auviamril/) <br/>
-Assisted by Github Copilot and OpenAI (Big Thanks to Elon Musk)
+Assisted by Github Copilot and OpenAI (Big Thanks to Sam Altman)